DACA Renewals Practice Advisory

-Following the September 5, 2017 issuance of a Department of Homeland Security (DHS) memorandum rescinding DACA, several lawsuits were filed challenging the legality of the DACA program’s termination.
-In addition, Texas and nine other states have asked a Texas district court to find that the 2012 DACA program is unlawful because the Obama administration exceeded its authority in creating the program.
+Following the September 5, 2017, issuance of a Department of Homeland Security, or DHS, memorandum rescinding Deferred Action for Childhood Arrivals, or DACA, several lawsuits were filed challenging the legality of the DACA program’s termination.
 This advisory summarizes the current status of DACA in light of the pending litigation.

 What is the status of the current DACA litigation?

 Several lower courts have held that the rescission of DACA was likely unlawful and ordered U.S. Citizenship and Immigration Services, or USCIS, to resume accepting DACA renewals.
 In compliance with two nationwide injunctions issued, respectively, on January 9, 2018, in Regents of the University of California v.
 DHS and February 13, 2018, in Batalla Vidal v.
 Nielsen, USCIS has been accepting applications from those who currently have DACA or have held DACA in the past.
 The U.S. Supreme Court was asked to make a final decision about the legality of DACA’s termination.
 On November 12, 2019, it held oral arguments in a case consolidating three legal challenges — Regents of the University of California v.
 DHS, Batalla Vidal v.
 Nielsen, and NAACP v.
 Trump.
 A decision is expected any time between now and June 2020.

 Can individuals who have never held DACA apply now?

 No. Under the nationwide injunctions currently in place, USCIS must accept applications only from individuals who were previously granted DACA.
 USCIS is not accepting first-time initial DACA requests from those who have never held DACA.

 Can former DACA recipients whose deferred action expired more than a year ago apply?